AliJawad123/Devops_Assignment3/readme.md

-From Main when the Workflow is triggered it will deploy our Application to Ec2 instance The Secrets it used for Connection is
+From Main when the Workflow is triggered it will deploy our Application to Ec2 instance (Deployment) The Secrets it used for Connection is
 EC2_SSH_KEY,
 HOST_DNS,